 How Long Does It Take To Make Smoked Hot Dogs?

 If your smoker temperature is at 225ºF, it will take about an hour to smoke the hot dogs perfectly.
-Preparing your toppings and sauces won’t take longer than 10 minutes so you can have your hot dogs ready to go in under 1 hour 15 minutes.
+Preparing your toppings and sauces won’t take longer than 10 minutes.
+Follow our hot dogs recipe step by step to make it perfect.

 Smoked hot dogs and smoked sausages are very similar, though typically hot dogs are prepared with fewer spices, and are more compact and smaller in size.
 The term sausage is a general term for tubular meat wrapped in a form of casing.